Symptom guide

 - Pulmonary embolism

-CT pulmonary angiography may be used when symptoms and risk factors raise concern for a lung clot.
+CT angiography may be used when symptoms and risk factors raise concern for a lung clot.

 - Lung opacity or pleural process